ymolists/website/gitpod/docs/ides-and-editors/index.md

 ## Connecting an IDE/editor to Gitpod

-Gitpod is flexible.
-Currently there are four ways to connect an IDE/editor to Gitpod:
+Currently, there are five ways to connect an IDE, editor or command-line session to access your Gitpod workspace:

-1. **Browser (via VS Code)** - For editing code in a workspace, you can open a Gitpod workspace directly in your browser.
+1. **Browser (VS Code)** - Open a Gitpod workspace directly in your browser.
 The default editor in the browser is VS Code ([configure VS Code with Gitpod](ides-and-editors/vscode-browser)).
+2. **Desktop (SSH copy/paste)** - Simply [copy/paste an SSH command](ides-and-editors/command-line) for a running workspace from the Gitpod dashboard.
-2. **Desktop (via JetBrains Gateway or VS Code Desktop)** - You can open a Gitpod workspace on your desktop, either using [VS Code Desktop](ides-and-editors/vscode) or a JetBrains IDE such as [IntelliJ](ides-and-editors/intellij) (configure your preferred Desktop IDE/editor via [preferences](https://gitpod.io/preferences))
+3. **Desktop (VS Code Desktop or JetBrains Gateway)** - Open a Gitpod workspace on desktop using [VS Code Desktop](ides-and-editors/vscode) or using the [JetBrains Gateway](/docs/ides-and-editors/jetbrains-gateway) custom Gitpod plugin.
-3. **Desktop (via SSH and Local Companion)** - Connect to a Gitpod workspace via SSH by using the [Local Companion](/docs/ides-and-editors/local-companion), read more about how to [connect to a Gitpod workspace from your command line](ides-and-editors/command-line).
+4. **Desktop (Local Companion)** - You can also connect to a Gitpod workspace via SSH by installing the [Local Companion](/docs/ides-and-editors/local-companion).
-4. **Browser (via Docker Image)** - As [Gitpod supports Docker](config-docker), you can install a custom IDE/editor via a Docker image, and run the IDE/editor as a web server.
+5. **Browser (Docker Image)** - As [Gitpod supports Docker](config-docker), you can install a custom IDE/editor via a Docker image, and run the IDE/editor as a web server.

 ### Supported IDE/editors